elifTech/Home-KIT/webapp/README.md

 Before start you must create folders `uploads/aws-keys` in project root path.
 In `aws-keys` folder will be users uploaded keys.
 You need to add root AWS key to this folder.

-You must have installed AWS CLI tool on your OS.
+You must have installed and configured AWS CLI tool on your OS.
 For more details go [here](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).

 Also in `/source/config` you need to create dir `jsons` in which must be your config file: `config.develop.json`.
 Config file example: